Colorado State Scholarship Fund

 Chapter FA – Brighton

 P.E.O.
-Chapter FA-Brighton is proud to announce the 2020 scholarships!
+Chapter FA-Brighton is proud to announce the 2024 scholarships!
 The number of scholarships awarded will be determined by the applications received and approved.
-Complete the application at the right and return by March 15, 2020.

 Chapter BN – Brighton

-Chapter BN, a group of P.E.O. sisters in Brighton, is pleased to offer two (2) scholarships in the amount of $1,000 each to qualifying senior girls in 2020.
-Complete the application at the right and return by March 15, 2020.
+Chapter BN, a group of P.E.O. sisters in Brighton, is pleased to offer up to two (2) scholarships in the amount of $1,000 each to qualifying senior girls in 2023.